mickeyyawn/scribl/readme.md

 Design goals and rough tasks:

 -  Serves blog site
+-  Uses embedded CaddyServer
+-  Uses lib2git for git purposes...
 -  Background daemon pulls posts from github repo.
 -  Encodes html from markdown.
 Word count, reading time, gravatar, etc...
--  Person only has comming a markdown file to their repo.  boom.  done.
+-  Person only has to commit a markdown file to their repo.  boom.  done.
 -  Site should be responsive out of the box (skeleton?)
 -  Need to make sure that comments embedded in markdown don't have issues with rendering engine.
 -  Provides basic scaffolding for blog site (tag cloud, navigation, etc..).
 But completely overridable.